Beloved

 Change Perspective

-The Written Word of God holds immense power as a tool.
-Guided by the Holy Spirit, it possesses the ability to mend your inner being, regardless of how shattered you may feel.
-God yearns to guide you towards the path of restoration.
+The Written Word of God is a powerful tool.
+When guided by the Holy Spirit, it has the ability to heal your inner self, no matter how broken you may feel.
+God desires to lead you toward a path of restoration.

 “And do not be conformed to this world [any longer with its superficial values and customs], but be transformed and progressively changed [as you mature spiritually] by the renewing of your mind [focusing on godly values and ethical attitudes], so that you may prove [for yourselves] what the will of God is, that which is good and acceptable and perfect [in His plan and purpose for you].”
 (Romans 12:2 AMP)

-I used to have an inner voice full of self-loathing, rejection, shame, and self-pity.
-No matter how hard I tried to forget my past and live in the present, my negative inner voice would remind me, “You are nothing, you come from nothing, and you will never be anything of value.”
-It was a losing battle with my mind.
-I did what most humans do and attempted to find self-worth through relationships, occupation, and appearance.
-The problem was that no matter which mask I wore, I was still the same on the inside, and my self-destructive nature would eventually rear its ugly head.
+I used to struggle with an inner voice filled with self-loathing, rejection, shame, and self-pity.
+No matter how hard I tried to forget my past and live in the present, this negative inner voice would constantly remind me, “You are nothing, you come from nothing, and you will never be of any value.”
+It felt like a losing battle against my own mind.
+Like many others, I sought self-worth through relationships, my job, and my appearance.
+However, no matter what facade I presented to the world, I remained the same on the inside, and my self-destructive tendencies would eventually surface.

 It wasn’t until God threw me a lifeline that things began to change.